alphagov/govuk-import-export-prototype/answer/choosing-export-market-ukti-experimental-sg.markdown

 - get bespoke research by contacting your nearest [International Trade team](https://www.contactus.trade.gov.uk/office-finder) - there's a charge for this

 ^When you’re ready, get help to [find overseas customers an export opportunities](/start/find-overseas-business-opportunities-experimental-sg.html).^

+##Check there are no special requirements in another EU country

+If you're moving goods to another EU country, check if your product [may have special rules](https://ec.europa.eu/growth/single-market/goods/free-movement-sectors/mutual-recognition/products-list_en).

+If it does, [use the contact point](https://ec.europa.eu/growth/single-market/goods/free-movement-sectors/mutual-recognition/contacts-list_en) in the country you're moving your goods to to check the rules.